 A belated goodbye to a record breaking year with a poignant end.

-There were exciting moments on the rostrum throughout the year, but 2022 will always remembered for the sad death of David Rogers Jones on December 11th.
+There were some exciting moments on the rostrum throughout the year.
+But 2022 will always remembered for the death of David Rogers Jones on December 11th.

-Below each of our valuers look back at 2022
+Below each of our valuers look back at another record year.

 Ben Rogers Jones